 - Where decisions are made based on analysis

-- Classifies and quantifies the world, creating a state of comparison and judgement
+- Classifies and quantifies the world, creating a state of comparison and judgment

 3. The superconscious